SMALL BUSINESS RESOURCES

 Results

-Whenever you issue an invoice, pay suppliers for business related purchases or report your GST return to the IRD (Inland Revenue Department), you’ll need to have a thorough understanding of how to calculate GST.
+Whenever you issue an invoice, pay suppliers for business-related purchases, or report your GST return to the IRD (Inland Revenue Department), you’ll need to understand how to calculate GST thoroughly.

 How to calculate GST in New Zealand

-Firstly, the rate of GST for New Zealand is 15%.
-This simply means that 15% of the sales price of your goods or services is added to the sale to result in a GST inclusive sales price.
+Firstly, the GST rate for New Zealand is 15%.
+This means that 15% of the sales price of your goods or services is added to the sale to result in a GST-inclusive sales price.

-- An easy formula to find your GST inclusive price is to multiply the sale price by 1.15.
+- An easy formula to find your GST-inclusive price is multiplying the sale price by 1.15.

-Many people ask how to calculate GST from the total price.
+Many people ask how to calculate the GST amount from the total price.
 Let’s find out.

 - Multiply the total sales price by 3.